Skip to main content

 • Your bank: If you use a bank, then there’ll likely be a setup fee and potentially an ongoing monthly fee.

-• Your payroll software: while most providers offer direct deposit as part of the package, some may charge extra.
+• Payroll platform costs: while most providers offer direct deposit as part of the package, some may charge extra.

 Common Direct Deposit Errors

-While direct deposit is highly efficient and accurate, it’s possible that errors can occur.
+While direct deposit is highly efficient and accurate, it’s possible that errors can occur even if you have a payroll with one employee.
 Here are some common errors to be aware of:

 • Entering the wrong bank account or routing numbers for an employee is one of the most common direct deposit errors.
 Any changes must be promptly updated (this is something employee self-service can help with).